szczyglis-dev/py-gpt/README.md

 - OpenAI SDK upgraded to 2.14.0, Anthropic SDK upgraded to 0.75.0, xAI SDK upgraded to 1.5.0, Google GenAI upgraded to 1.56.0, LlamaIndex upgraded to 0.14.10.
 - Fix: charset-normalizer 3.2.0 circular import - #152.
 - Fix: Google client closed state.

-**2.6.65 (2025-09-28)**

-- Added drag and drop functionality for files and directories from the filesystem in attachments and file explorer.
-- Added automatic thumbnail generation when uploading avatars.
-- Added a last status timer.
-- Added a fade effect to collapsed user messages.
-- Added a scroll area to the agent options in the presets editor.
-- Added a hover effect to lists.
-- Improved UI/UX.

-**2.6.64 (2025-09-27)**

-- Added translations to agent headers.
-- Improved presets tabs.
-- Added support for music (Lyria) in both image and video modes (beta).

-**2.6.63 (2025-09-27)**

-- Improved agents' workflows.
-- Enhanced the display of agents' steps in the UI.

-**2.6.62 (2025-09-26)**

-- Enhanced agent workflow execution.
-- Improved preset list handling by adding a drop field indicator and fixing auto-scroll.
-- Added middle-mouse button panning to Painter.
-- Added an input character counter.

-**2.6.61 (2025-09-26)**

-- Enhanced the agents node editor, custom agent flow, and instruction following.
-- Added drag-and-drop and reordering functionality to the presets list.
-- Added statistics for response tokens, including time elapsed and tokens per second.
-- Improved UI/UX.

-**2.6.60 (2025-09-25)**

-- Added a new tool: Agents Builder - allowing visual design of agent workflows using nodes - available in Tools -> Agents Builder (beta).

-**2.6.59 (2025-09-23)**

-- LlamaIndex has been upgraded to v0.13.6.
-- The Responses API is disabled by default in Agents (LlamaIndex) for compatibility.
-- Added WinAPI support to the System (OS) plugin.

-**2.6.58 (2025-09-22)**

-- Added: internal Web Browser tool.

-**2.6.57 (2025-09-22)**

-- Changed: The web search icon has been moved to the input area.
-- Improved: The local web search plugin has been enhanced to retrieve multiple URLs at once.
-- Added: Use proxy switch in Settings.

 # Credits and links